 You need to know whether the heating system will adequately heat the home or building on cold days.
-Our Engineers assess the sufficiency of the heating system.
-Other things the Engineers assess include the age of the heating system, whether the heating system will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc. An expense analysis is provided in the engineering report to help you understand the cost of correcting any problems that are found.
+Our Professional Engineers assess the sufficiency of the heating system.
+Other things the Professional Engineers assess include the age of the heating system, whether the heating system will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc. Cost factors are provided in the engineering report to help you understand the cost of correcting any problems that are found.

 Forced Hot Air Heat